cristianbass01/NLI_project/README.md

 # NLI project 🤖

+Evaluation of NLI course: 60 % this project

 Implementation of the core functionalities of a CA:
 - Domain identification/ Dialog act prediction
 - Content extraction from User utterances (semantic frame slot filling)